Donna Erf • June 14, 2022

 meet

-This will provide you with an additional opportunity to ask questions and obtain further information.
+This will provide you with an additional opportunity to ask pre-screening questions and obtain further information.
 Finally, you want to see if this person appears trustworthy, mature, and dependable.

 Use Rental Listing Sites